Dr. Robert Rando

 Zoe Wilcox has a distinguished career in corporate, non-profit and education leadership roles.
 In addition to 23 years at Consumers Energy, she has K-12 education experience, having taught at the secondary level for 4 years.

-Zoe Wilcox is active in her church and has served several non-profits in Jackson County, including the Girl Scouts, Irish Hills Council.
+Mrs. Wilcox is active in her church and has served several non-profits in Jackson County, including the Girl Scouts, Irish Hills Council.
 She was a member of the state Board of Education’s library media advisory board.

-Wilcox holds a BS in education from Old Dominion University and a Master of Science in Education-Master Teacher in English from Youngstown State University.
+Mrs. Wilcom holds a BS in education from Old Dominion University and a Master of Science in Education-Master Teacher in English from Youngstown State University.
 She and her husband have lived in Jackson since 1976 and have two children and six grandchildren.

 Steven Hogwood is the owner and operator of eight McDonald’s restaurants in Jackson, Albion and Spring Arbor.
 Prior to that, he was an executive with McDonald’s Corp.

-Hogwood has been on the board of the Center for Family Health since 2004 and is also a Board member of Spring Arbor University and South Central Michigan Works.
-Hogwood supports Henry Ford Allegiance Health’s focus on the total health of the individual.
+Mr. Hogwood has been on the board of the Center for Family Health since 2004 and is also a Board member of Spring Arbor University and South Central Michigan Works.
+Mr. Hogwood supports Henry Ford Allegiance Health’s focus on the total health of the individual.

 Cheryl Schantz is a life time resident of Jackson County, attending Hanover Horton High School, Jackson Area Career Center and took classes at Jackson Community College.
 She has completed the Graduate School of Banking at University of Wisconsin.

-Cheryl has an extensive career in the financial services industry spanning over 35 years and is currently the Vice President of Human Resources at American 1 Credit Union.
+Mrs. Schantz has an extensive career in the financial services industry spanning over 35 years and is currently the Vice President of Human Resources at American 1 Credit Union.